Briellart/NetworkInfoCollector/README.md

 Detailed Connection Information: The script provides detailed information about each network connection, including the process name and process ID.

+useful for monitoring hidden processes, which are not shown in the task manager

 Usage
 To use this script, simply run NetworkInfoCollector.py.
 The script will continuously monitor the network connections on your machine and print information about them to the console.